 iEMSs 2010 International Congress on Environmental Modeling and Software - Modeling for Environment's Sake, Fifth Biennial Meeting

 Lloyd, Wes J.; David, Olaf; Ascough II, James C.; Rojas, Ken W.; Carlson, Jack R.; Leavesley, George H.; Krause, Peter; Green, Timothy R.; and Ahuja, Lajpat R., "Environmental Modeling Framework Invasiveness: Analysis and Implications" (2010).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 22.